10 ways to nail your bridal speech

 10. Sign off in style

 When your speech comes to a natural close, keep your sign off short and sweet.
-Introduce the next speaker (if you aren’t the last), raise one final toast and give yourself a well-deserved pat on the back.
+Introduce the next speaker (if you aren’t the last - although this is typically reserved for the best man), raise one final toast and give yourself a well-deserved pat on the back.

 And if that wasn’t enough to get your creative juices flowing, here are five brides who nailed their wedding speech.